sammlapp/picopy/README.md

 The typical workflow without interruptions or errors is:
 1. Tap “Go” to prepare a transfer
 - Checks if source and destination are available
-2. status changes from “idle” to “ready to copy”
+- status changes from “idle” to “ready to copy”
-- Tap “Go” again to start the transfer
+2. Tap “Go” again to start the transfer
-3. Status changes from “ready to copy” to “copying”
+- Status changes from “ready to copy” to “copying”
 - wait for it to finish (blue LED indicates progress as # flashes/10)
-4. Status changes from “copying” to “checking copy” -Status changes from “checking copy” to “complete”
+- Status changes from “copying” to “checking copy”
+- Status changes from “checking copy” to “complete”
-5. Tap “Go” again to acknowledge the completed transfer
+3. Tap “Go” again to acknowledge the completed transfer

 ## After copying
 1. Eject the source (push eject button) and destination (hold eject button) drives
 - The src and dest LEDs should turn off
 - It is now safe to unplug the drives from USB ports
-2. Power off the pi by pushing the power button
+2. Power off the pi by tapping the power button

 # Errors and Troubleshooting